Cultural Diversity and Its Impact on Governance: Empirical Study

 \cite{Tang2008} argue that dramatic changes in economic conditions can be the source of cultural dynamics even within tens of years.
 They have found that some of Hofstede's cultural dimensions are less permanent than others.
 These are Individualism, Long-Term Orientation, and Power Distance, while Uncertainty Avoidance and Masculinity are more stable as they seem to represent traditional institutions such as language, religion, or surrounding conditions.
-Their results were confirmed over a longer timeframe by \cite{Zhao2016} while the connection of cultural change to (socio-) economic development has also been verified by \cite{Matei2018}.
+Their results were confirmed over a longer timeframe by \cite{Zhao2016} while the connection of cultural change to (socio-) economic development has also been verified by \cite{Matei2018}. \cite{Beugelsdijk2015} have found that the overall level of Individualism and Indulgence increased while Power Distance decreased.
+The relative positions of countries, however, remained quite stable.
 These findings can be relevant for both our results of cultural influence and cultural diversity.
 Notably, the negative effects of cultural diversity are mainly in ``changeable'' Power Distance and Individualism.
 This means that given favourable economic conditions and significant time, the impact of those two cultural roadblocks to good governance should ease.